BushLife - Bonnchere Cave Hero

 Tips for a Successful Caving Experience

-If you are feeling adventurous, Bonnechere holds numerous events throughout the season, including an underground dining experience, which is a must.
+If you are feeling adventurous, Bonnechere holds numerous events throughout the season, including underground concerts and underground dining events, which is a must.
+This year’s events will feature a fossil hunt on Canada’s Day, the Cavestock Concert Series and Tour de Bonnechere in August.

 Eganville’s Fourth Chute Waterfall